 With hospitality defined as ‘the friendly and generous reception and entertainment of guests, visitors, or strangers’, feeling welcome is an intrinsic part of the customer experience.
 And when it comes to creating inclusive hospitality, Booking.com’s mantra is ‘you can’t truly experience the world if you only show up as half of yourself’.

-This underscores what prompted Travel Proud to be born — a training and certification initiative for the hospitality industry to ensure the LGBTQ+ community can travel safely and experience the full joy of travel.
+This underscores what prompted Travel Proud to be born — a training and certification initiative for the hospitality industry to ensure the LGBTQ+ community can travel safely and experience the full joy of travel, no matter who they love or how they identify.

 “The LGBTQ+ community is not accustomed to being 100% themselves.
 Over time and over history, we've learned to suppress a part of who we are,” Versteeg explains.